WilhelmThor/lcd32/README.md

 To remove the settings of the setup-script run the uninstall-script.

 I tested these scripts with raspbian jessie on my RaspberyPi B 2.
+The setup-script adds settings to config-files (/boot/cmdline.txt /boot/config.txt /etc/rc.local) and creates a few needed config-files.
+Further it installs xinput-calibrator from the standard raspbian-jessie-repository.